PAZZO123/Gym-Git-Exercise-Solutions/README.md

  create mode 100644 about.html
  create mode 100644 home.html
  create mode 100644 team.html
-USER@LAPTOP-MGOER4DS MINGW64 ~/desktop/thegym/git_exercises (master)
+USER@LAPTOP-MGOER4DS MINGW64 ~/desktop/thegym/git_exercises (main)
 $ git checkout ft/service-redesign
 Switched to branch 'ft/service-redesign'
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.
 USER@LAPTOP-MGOER4DS MINGW64 ~/desktop/thegym/git_exercises (ft/service-redesign)
 $ git  status
 On branch ft/service-redesign
-Your branch is ahead of 'origin/master' by 1 commit.
+Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits) Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)